Arntz, Wilhelm F., papers, 1918-1983

-German art historian and pioneering critic of the 20th-century avant-garde, who took an interest in the study and development of photography as an art form.
+An art historian and pioneering critic of the 20th-century avant-garde, Franz Roh took an interest in the study and development of photography as an art form.
 In addition, he served as faculty at a number of institutions, including the University of Munich.
-Collection consists primarily of letters received from more than 1,000 correspondents, ca. 1911-1965.
+Roh studied and lived primarily in Munich.
+Collection consists primarily of letters received from more than 1,000 correspondents, dating from ca. 1911-1965.
 There is extensive discussion of "de-Nazification" and of the personal history of correspondents during the Holocaust era.

 Schaeffer Galleries records, 1925-1980

-Records cover portions of the Berlin gallery operation,1925-1939, and the New York gallery, 1939-1980, and include correspondence (bulk 1950s-1980); client files (from the 1930s); inventory sheets and indices; photographs of art with records of sale, expertise, and provenance; photograph albums and catalogs documenting gallery exhibitions and the Le Roy M. Backus collection of drawings.
+Records cover portions of the Berlin gallery operation from 1925 to 1939, and the New York gallery from 1939 to 1980 through correspondence (bulk 1950s-1980); client files (from the 1930s); inventory sheets and indices; photographs of art with records of sale, expertise, and provenance; photograph albums and catalogs documenting gallery exhibitions and the Le Roy M. Backus collection of drawings.

 German art historian and museum director.
 Former director of the Moritzburg Museum in Halle, Schardt was appointed director of the National Gallery in Berlin in 1933, replacing Ludwig Justic, who was forced from his job by the Nazis.
 Schardt was dismissed within months, and his newly-hung galleries, like those of Justi before him, were not opened to the public.
 Later he was forbidden to teach at the University of Halle, to speak in public, or to publish.
 He left for the United States in 1940, bringing some installation photographs with him.
 Schardt's Nachlass documents part of the Nazis' Kulturkampf against expressionist art in the 1930s.

 British art historian and writer, museum director, editor, teacher, and connoisseur.
-Director, National Galleries of Scotland, 1947-1952; the Barber Institute, Birmingham, 1952-1970.
 Collection documents Waterhouse's scholarly career.
 A major part of the archive consists of 67 notebooks, maintained from 1924 until his death in 1985, in which he recorded in detail every work of art seen in his travels in Europe, the United Kingdom, and the United States.